 Emerging Futures Lab

 Founded in November 2007, the Emerging Futures Lab (EFL) is a small multidisciplinary team that aims to increase the understanding the people at the base of the pyramid across the developing world in order to improve the success rate of new ventures, products and services intended to serve this market in a holistically beneficial manner.
 A significant proportion of their primary and original research is published under the Creative Commons license.
-Past and ongoing clients include a global consumer electronics manufacturer, an energy giant, a leading mobile service provider and Finland.
+Past and ongoing clients include a global consumer electronics manufacturer, an energy giant, a leading mobile service provider, Finland and The Netherlands.

 Niti Bhan has been developing and implementing new market strategies for both the developed and developing world for almost two decades.
 Her experience spans advertising and marketing communications during the heyday of India’s market liberalization to new product and service launches in the United States.
 Niti’s key skill is her ability to take the long view when identifying opportunity spaces and new revenue generation strategies based on a big picture perspective.
 An established author and speaker, her research interests include the challenge of designing effective business and transaction models intended for those with irregular and unpredictable incomes.